 A short 30-minute drive from Hastings is the fantastic, interactive Stuhr Museum.
 Stuhr offers many classes for students grades K-6, and we make sure that our students don’t miss the opportunity to learn in an experience-based environment.
 Each year, our classes schedule a trip to Stuhr to take part in one of their many fun classes.

 Sleeping Bag Safari

 Omaha’s Henry Doorly Zoo is one of the largest and most revolutionary zoos in the country.
-Its desert dome alone holds 5 world records!
-Each year, students in grades 6 take advantage of the zoo’s Sleeping Bag Safari program and spend a night camping out in the zoo.
-Your students will receive two behind-the-scenes tours of the zoo, see the animals in a whole new way at night, and spend the night “sleeping with the fishes.” (or the orangutans or the desert creatures) Once the zoo opens, we spend the day exploring and experiencing all the incredible and educational attractions at the second largest zoo in America!
+Every other year, students in grades 5 & 6 take advantage of the zoo’s Sleeping Bag Safari program and spend a night camping out in the zoo with their teachers and parent chaperones.
+Students receive behind-the-scenes tours of the zoo, observe the animals in a whole new way at nighttime, and spend the night sleeping amongst various animals.
+Once the zoo opens, students spend the day exploring and experiencing all the incredible and educational attractions at the second largest zoo in America!